+Students' overall achievements for each study will be calculated and reported as a Study Score (Relative Position) on a scale of 0 to 50.
 The Study Score is then 'scaled'.
 Add the scaled score for English, the next best three scaled scores (called the Primary 4) and 10% of each extra score (up to a maximum of 6 subjects in total) to give an aggregate.
 This aggregate is converted to a percentile ranking called the ATAR.
 Higher Education studies also count, as do VET studies.

 The ATAR figure is determined by comparing the aggregate score to the corresponding range for a particular ATAR.
 This is determined annually by VTAC.
-In the example above, an aggregate score of 149.8 corresponded to an ATAR of 86.7.